joebegley15/opensponsorship_code_exam/README.md

 Github repo for my application for Open Sponsorship's code exam.

-The gitignore file here ignores the main node_modules file, as well as the node_modules in the client folder, as well as so NPM install is still neccesary.
+The gitignore file here ignores the main node_modules file, so NPM install is still neccesary.

 Server is housed in server.js.